myspc-development/art-test/README.md

 composer sniff
 ```

 The `package.json` file defines scripts for building production assets.
-To compile CSS and bundle blocks run:
+To compile the SCSS and bundle blocks run:

 ```bash
 npm run build